openstack/nova-specs/specs/victoria/approved/rbd-glance-multistore.rst

 Glance server for status on the copy, as well as an overall timeout for how long we are willing to wait.

+One other deployer consideration is that Glance requires an API setup capable of doing background tasks in order to support the ``image_import`` API.
+That means ``mod_wsgi`` or similar, as ``uwsgi`` does not provide reliable background task support.
+This is just a Glance requirement, but worth noting here.

 Developer impact
 ----------------